 3. DEFAULT JUDGMENTS: A default judgment is entered against a party who has failed to defend against a claim that has been brought by another party.
 To obtain a default judgment, a plaintiff must file an affidavit (written declaration of fact) stating that the defendant is not in the military service and has not requested a stay.
 If you are sued while on active duty, you fail to respond and as a result a default judgment is obtained against you, you can reopen the default judgment by taking several steps.
 First, you must show that the judgment was entered during your military service or within 30 days after you've left the service.
 Second, you must write to the court requesting that the default judgment be reopened while you are still on active duty or within 90 days of leaving the service.
 Third, you must not have made any kind of appearance in court, through filing an answer or otherwise, prior to the default judgment being entered.
 Finally, you must indicate that your military service prejudiced your ability to defend your case and show that you had a valid defense to the action against you.

 4. PROTECTION FROM EVICTION: If you are leasing a house or apartment and your rent is below a certain amount, the SCRA can protect you from being evicted for a period of time, usually three months.
-The dwelling place must be occupied by either the active duty member or his or her dependents and the rent on the premises cannot exceed $2400.00 a month in 2003and this rent ceiling will be adjusted annually for consumer price index (CPI) changes.
-In 2004, the amount of the rent ceiling is now $2465.00.
+The dwelling place must be occupied by an active duty member and/or a dependent and the rent cannot exceed $3217.81 in 2014.
+This ceiling is adjusted annually based on consumer price index changes.
 Additionally, the military member must show that military service materially affects his or her ability to pay rent.
 If a landlord continues to try to evict the military member or does actually evict the member, he or she is subject to criminal sanctions such as fines or even imprisonment.
 However, if you feel that you are in this situation, don't just stop paying rent and wait three months.
 Come in and talk to a legal assistance attorney.

 5. TERMINATION OF PRE-SERVICE RESIDENTIAL LEASES: The SCRA also allows military members who are just entering active duty service to lawfully terminate a lease without repercussions.
 To do this, the service member needs to show that the lease was entered into prior to the commencement of active duty service, that the lease was signed by or on behalf of the service member, and that the service member is currently in military service or was called to active-duty service for a period of 180 days or more.
 Proper written notice with a copy of orders must be provided to the landlord.